 Some knowledge engineers strive for similar elegance when representing knowledge about a domain.
 However, this is not strictly necessary: our goal is not elegance.
-Efficiency of question-answering is much more important.
+Efficiency of reasoning is often much more important.
 And here the issue becomes less clear-cut.
-On the one hand, the more facts about the domain that we represent explicitly (including redundant ones), then the less reasoning we need to do when answering questions, which should improve efficiency.
+On the one hand, the more facts about the domain that we represent explicitly (including redundant ones), then the less reasoning we need to do, which should improve efficiency.
 On the other hand, the more axioms in the knowledge base (including redundant ones), then the more 'stuff' there is that the inference engine has to plough through, which may worsen efficiency.
 Some compromise is needed.